joncgrubb/equestricrud/README.md

 * Horse name
 * Horse age (calculated from foal year, see below)
 * Horse gender (calculated based on foal year, current year and actual gender, see below)
 - [x] Age : Effectively every Thoroughbred horse's birthday as far as the industry is concerned is January 1st.
-A horse born in 2019 is will be considered a 1 year old on Jan 1st 2020.
+A horse born in 2019 will be considered a 1 year old on Jan 1st 2020.
 - [x] Gender :
 * Female:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;< 4 years old = "Filly"